How to capture lead source in 123FormBuilder

 How to track the source of lead in 123FormBuilder

-1. How LeadSources collects the lead source data
+1. How LeadSources tracks the source of your leads?

 • Channel